Mob97/lensfunpy/README.rst

 lensfunpy
 =========

+A fork of lensfunpy that compatible with lensfun v0.3.4 and supports database v2.

-lensfunpy is an easy-to-use Python wrapper for the lensfun_ library.
+lensfunpy is an easy-to-use Python wrapper for the lensfun library (v0.3.4).

 `API Documentation <https://letmaik.github.io/lensfunpy/api/>`_